Pretro/gymstore/README.md

 + The last thing to do, is to go to the access control list tab, and set the list objects permission for everyone under the Public Access section.

-12.- Now we need to create a user to access the bucket.
+14.- Now we need to create a user to access the bucket.
 This is done by using another service called IAM which stands for Identity and Access Management.

-13.- Go to the services menu and click IAM.
+15.- Go to the services menu and click IAM.

-14.- Click groups under "Access management" and create a new group (keep clicking "next" button to Create Group).
+16.- Click groups under "Access management" and create a new group (keep clicking "next" button to Create Group).

-15.- Create the policy to access our bucket by clicking policies and then create policy.
+17.- Create the policy to access our bucket by clicking policies and then create policy.

-16.- Next, go to the JSON tab and then select import managed policy, search for s3 in the list and import the s3 full access policy.
+18.- Next, go to the JSON tab and then select import managed policy, search for s3 in the list and import the s3 full access policy.

-17.- Get the bucket ARN from the bucket policy page in s3, and paste it in the JSON section.
+19.- Get the bucket ARN from the bucket policy page in s3, and paste it in the JSON section.

-18.- Click review policy, give it a name and a description, and then click create policy.
+20.- Click review policy, give it a name and a description, and then click create policy.

-19.- Go to groups and click the group you created.
+21.- Go to groups and click the group you created.
 And last click attach policy.

-20.- Search for the policy you just created, select it and click "Attach policy" button.
+22.- Search for the policy you just created, select it and click "Attach policy" button.

 ![Image of the settings file](media/pictures/pic19.png)

-21.- Create a user to put in the group.
+23.- Create a user to put in the group.
 On the user's page, click "add user", create a user ("YOUR_STORE_NAME-staticfiles-user), give them programmatic access, and select "next".

 ![Image of the settings file](media/pictures/pic20.png)

-22.- Now add the user to your group.
+24.- Now add the user to your group.
 You can verify that also the policy is attached.
 Click through to the end and create the user.

-23.- Now download the CSV file which will contain this users access key and secret access key which we'll use to authenticate them from our Django app.
+25.- Now download the CSV file which will contain this users access key and secret access key which we'll use to authenticate them from our Django app.

 + Important!
 After downloading the CSV file save it.
 This is because once you go through this process, you can't download it again.

-24.- To Connect Django to s3 bucket, Install 2 new packages:
+26.- To Connect Django to s3 bucket, Install 2 new packages in the gitpod terminal:

 + pip3 install boto3

 + pip3 install django-storages

-25.- Then freeze requirements.
+27.- Then freeze requirements.

 + pip3 freeze > requirements.txt

-26.- Next add storages in the settings file, to the installed app since Django need to know about it.
+28.- Add storages in the settings file, to the installed app since Django need to know about it.

 ![Image of the settings file](media/pictures/pic30.png)

-27.- To connect Django to s3 you need to add some settings in settings.py to tell it which bucket it should be communicating with.
+29.- To connect Django to s3 you need to add some settings in settings.py to tell it which bucket it should be communicating with.

 ![Image of the settings file](media/pictures/pic31.png)

-28.- Go to Heroku and add your AWS keys to the "Config variables".
+30.- Go to Heroku and add your AWS keys to the "Config variables".
 Also the key called "USE_AWS" set it to true.
 This is for the settings file knows to use AWS configuration

 when making a deploy to Heroku.

-29.- Next remove the disable collectstatic variable in the "Config variables".
+31.- Remove the disable collectstatic variable in the "Config variables".

-30.- In our settings file, we need to tell django where our static files will be coming from in production.
+32.- In our settings file, we need to tell django where our static files will be coming from in production.

 ![Image of the settings file](media/pictures/pic23.png)

-31.- Next step is to create custom storages file.
+33.- Next step is to create custom storages file.

 ![Image of the settings file](media/pictures/pic24.png)

-32.- Go to settings.py, and write the following code for "Static and media files" and also the code to override and set the URLs for static and media files.
+34.- Go to settings.py, and write the following code for "Static and media files" and also the code to override and set the URLs for static and media files.

 ![Image of the settings file](media/pictures/pic25.png)

-33.- Last thing to do, is to Add/commit changes and git push.
+35.- Last thing to do, is to Add/commit changes and git push.
 This will trigger an automatic deployment to heroku.

-34.- To upload files(images), go to s3 and create a new folder, with the name of your choice.(Usually we call this folder "media")
+36.- To upload files(images), go to s3 and create a new folder, with the name of your choice.(Usually we call this folder "media")

-35.- Double click on the folder you created and click the upload button.
+37.- Double click on the folder you created and click the upload button.
 Select the images you want to upload.

-36.- Click next and under "Manage public permission" grant public read access to your images you upload.
+38.- Click next and under "Manage public permission" grant public read access to your images you upload.

-37.- Continue click next to the end and finally click upload.
+39.- Continue click next to the end and finally click upload.

 ### __Local Deployment__